- August 27, 2020

 1. The Bitcoin Halving

-Halving, also dubbed as halvening, means that the reward for miner’s block production will be decreased by half.
-Halvening is crucial to regulate the balance of cryptocurrency supply and demand, so as it does not get affected by inflation.
+Halving, also dubbed as halving, means that the reward for the miner’s block production will be decreased by half.
+Halving is crucial to regulate the balance of cryptocurrency supply and demand so that it does not get affected by inflation.

-There can be only 21 million bitcoins at any point in time, which means a halvening or halving will have to happen once every four years, on average.
+There can be only 21 million bitcoins at any point in time, which means a halving or halving will have to happen once every four years, on average.

 This event is not new.
-It has happened twice before, and both events led to some price action with the Bitcoin.
-In thehalveningin 2012, the bitcoin price increased from around $10 to $100.
-The halveningin 2016 made Bitcoin surge from $400 to more than double by the year’s end.
+It has happened twice before, and both events led to some price action with Bitcoin.
+In the halving of 2012, the bitcoin price increased from around $10 to $100.
+The halving of 2016 made Bitcoin surge from $400 to more than double by the year’s end.

-This 2020, the halving will elevate the price growth in the supply-side, which makes Bitcoin more expensive to trade.
-The large dollar earningsdo not fail to drive to attract miners, even new ones.
+This 2020, the halving will elevate the price growth on the supply side, which makes Bitcoin more expensive to trade.
+The large dollar earnings do not fail to drive to attract miners, even new ones.

 2. Libra, Facebook’s Cryptocurrency

-Facebook has announced that they are releasing their cryptocurrency dubbed as Libra.
-Libra is still in the works of being cleared for regulatory compliances.
+Facebook has announced that they are releasing their cryptocurrency dubbed Libra.
+Libra is still in the works of being cleared for regulatory compliance.

 Human analysts expand their capabilities with the help of machine-learning algorithms.
-Yet, even the AI developers and machine learning analysts cannot predict decisions and actions all too clearly.
-Blockchain explains AI’s actions better than people, allowing users to trace and understand machine learningdecisionsbetter.
-It is possible because of blockchain and its ledger record all data and variables in every machine learning-led decision.
+Yet, even AI developers and machine learning analysts cannot predict decisions and actions all too clearly.
+Blockchain explains AI’s actions better than people, allowing users to trace and understand machine learning decisions better.
+It is possible because blockchain and its ledger record all data and variables in every machine learning-led decision.